DETROIT SALON™

 ARTIST ADVISORY COMMITTEE

 DETROIT SALON formed an Artist Advisory Committee in 2023 to guide the program’s early development.
-Over the past year, the Committee has explored Detroit’s art narratives, local and global artist needs, and a fair, inclusive selection process.
+Over a year, the Committee explored Detroit’s art narratives, local and global artist needs, and a fair, inclusive selection process.

 Special thanks to: Cydney Camp, Adnan Charara, Carole Harris, Scott Hocking, Sydney G. James, Elton Monroy Duran, Mario Moore, Senghor Reid, Rashaun Rucker, Tylonn J. Sawyer, and Neha Vedpathak